This is the first in a series of posts from Dimagi’s CTO exploring the engineering principles behind the team’s mobile apps.

 Another drawback is that some features may now be too complex to be useful.
 Say you need to validate a user-entered ID for a model online.
 You could do so asynchronously, report back to the phone to flag the model, and then block future use of models that failed validation until corrected.
 After all of that, though, users may no longer understand that workflow well enough to find value in it.

 Making software offline first is hard.
-It’s so hard, in fact, that it’s not worth it for most products due to these types of technical complexities, or due to the burden it places on the user to be aware of how it functions.
+It’s so hard, in fact, that due to these types of technical complexities and to the burden it places on the user to be aware of the functionality, it’s not worth it for most products.
 It’s easy to understand why it’s not a priority for apps that let you play crossword puzzles.

 But it’s our first and foremost priority every day.
 Because how important it is to you that your software was built offline first depends on how much you need that app when you pull your phone out of your pocket.
 We build software for people who need it to save lives, and we wouldn’t have it any other way.